12 patents in this list

 Creating optimized support structures for 3D printed objects that balance providing proper support during fabrication with easy removal after printing.
 The structure uses tearaway supports that are interconnected but have minor contact points with the object, allowing them to be easily torn off.
 The supports also have untrussed upper sections and adjustable join geometries to reduce tearing forces.

-9. Easily Dissolvable Sacrificial Support Material for Complex 3D Printing Structures
+9. Epoxy Resin-Based Sacrificial Support Material with Isosorbide Diglycidyl Ether for 3D Printing

 ELANTAS Europe S.R.L., 2020